-We have been issued a U.S. patent with respect to our proprietary method of extracting cannabinoids from cannabis plants and converting the resulting cannabinoid extracts into concentrates such as oils, waxes, edibles and shatter.
+We have been issued a U.S. patent with respect to our proprietary method of extracting cannabinoids from cannabis (hemp) plants and converting the resulting cannabinoid extracts into concentrates such as oils, waxes, edibles and shatter.
 These concentrates may be ingested in a number of ways, including through vaporization via electronic cigarettes, and used for a variety of pharmaceutical and other purposes.
 Internal testing of this extraction method and conversion process has revealed that it produces a cleaner, higher quality product and a significantly higher yield than the cannabinoid extraction processes currently existing in the marketplace.
-We have not yet commercialized our proprietary process.
-We plan to generate revenues through licensing, fee-for-service and joint venture arrangements related to our proprietary method of extracting cannabinoids from cannabis plants and converting the resulting cannabinoid extracts into saleable concentrates.
+We have not yet commercialized our proprietary process and the extraction and production process utilized in the patent is currently prohibited in Nevada.
+The Company is currently pursuing options to generate revenue from the patent, including the possible sale of the patent.

-We intend to monetize our extraction and conversion method and generate revenues through (i) the licensing of our patented proprietary methods and processes to others, (ii) the processing of cannabis for others, and (iii) the purchase of cannabis (or cultivation through our joint venture) and the processing and sale of cannabis-related products.
+We intend to generate revenues through: (i) the processing of cannabis for others, and (ii) the purchase of cannabis (or cultivation through our joint venture) and the processing and sale of cannabis-related products.
 We plan to accomplish this through the acquisition of companies, the creation of joint ventures, through licensing agreements, and through fee-for-service arrangements with growers and dispensaries of cannabis products.
-We believe that we can establish a position as one of the premier cannabinoid extraction and processing companies in the industry.
-Assuming we do so, we then intend to explore the creation of our own brand of concentrates for consumer use, which we would sell wholesale to cannabis dispensaries.
-We believe that we can create a "gold standard" national brand by standardizing the testing, compliance and labeling of our products in an industry currently comprised of small, local businesses with erratic and unreliable product quality, testing practices and labeling.
+We believe that we have established a position as one of the premier cannabinoid extraction and processing companies in the industry.
+We have already created our own brand of concentrates for consumer use, which we sell wholesale to cannabis dispensaries.
+We believe that we have created a "gold standard" national brand by standardizing the testing, compliance and labeling of our products in an industry currently comprised of small, local businesses with erratic and unreliable product quality, testing practices and labeling.
 We also plan to offer consulting services through Cannabis Life Sciences Consulting, LLC, which will generate revenue by providing consulting services to cannabis-related businesses, including growers, dispensaries and laboratories, and driving business to our processing facilities.
 Finally, we intend to grow through select acquisitions in secondary and tertiary markets, targeting newly regulated states that we believe offer a competitive advantage.
 Our goal at this time is to become a successful regional cannabis company.